Caught between fields of sugar beet, multifunctional wagon equipment and la dolce vita

 Innovative production concepts and uninterrupted, high-quality production operations make up the bottom line when it comes to processing sustainable agriculture and feed transport operations.
 Not only does our comprehensive production network, with our very own freight trains in 11 European countries, ensure shorter transport times; it also guarantees punctuality and that all-important improvement in quality.
 After all, the product is in our hands throughout the entire transport chain.
 The biggest grain mills in Italy are thus provided with block trains brimming with wheat.
 Fixed timetables and set routes guarantee that logistics processes are planned efficiently and therefore that all of the pasta products made in Bella Italia are produced continuously.

 But even selecting the wagon materials is key to success.
 The materials have to satisfy particular purity criteria and conditions for production-specific loading and unloading processes, making use of state-of-the-art wagons all the more important.
 And that’s why we use multifunctional wagon equipment designed specifically for agricultural products.
 The stainless steel wagon bodies mean that the wagons can be flexibly used and ensure practically continuous unloading, which is key when transporting organic raw materials.
 Cargo residue could lead to fermentation processes and impurities due to unfavourable weather and climate conditions.
 Cleaning and therefore delays in the loading process are the consequences of this.
 Freight wagons are generally loaded and used unmixed, i.e. with the same products.
-However, these multifunctional wagons can be used for more than just grains; they can also be used to transport other bulk goods such as fertilisers – which is a major advantage since agricultural transport varies with the seasons.
+However, these multifunctional wagons can be used for more than just grains; they can also be used to transport other bulk goods – which is a major advantage since agricultural transport varies with the seasons.